 - Bolas for trapping fast running animals

 - Hand axe

-- Thumb nail scrapper skinning animals

 - Bone needle joining skins to make clothes for earlyman.

 - Club for hitting trapped animals to death

 - Cleaver for splitting

 - Pick for digging holes

 The early / Old Stone Age period ended with the discovery of fire.
 Therefore the discovery of fire marked the end of the Old Stone Age period and beginning of the Middle Stone Age Period.